atharvadhumal/atharvadhumal/README.md

 > "I build interactive web apps that make you fall in love with the experience—not me, lol."

 Frontend developer with a background in Civil Engineering, passionate about creating intuitive and visually appealing user interfaces.
-Currently working as a Frontend Developer Intern at Appaxon Solutions, where I develop responsive web templates and design modular components.
+Currently working as a Frontend Developer at Coincade Studios, where I develop responsive web templates and design modular components.

 ## 🛠️ Tech Stack